develprr/metamatic-blog/_posts/2021-02-07-create-your-ai-with-onion-random.markdown

 ### Neural Intelligence

-We can compare a plant with ideas or thoughs.
+We can compare a plant with ideas or thoughts.
 If it's healthy, it survives and produces offspring.We humans, considering ourselves intelligent beings, don't actually need to physically do a stupid thing to live out its consequences.
 We can sit and *think* what would happen if "I... ehm... just snatch a chocolate bar from grocery to fill my stomach...
 Nope."